- About us

 BA (HONS), MBA, FCMA

-Stanley is currently the Supply Chain Coordinator of CAPS Australia.
+Stanley is currently the National Logistics and Inventory Manager of CAPS Australia.
 Stanley has significant supply chain experience in Fortune 500 companies in mining, IT, engineering and FMCG industries.
-As a Supply Chain management coordinator he is focused on supply chain optimisation, cost reduction and business improvement.
+As a Supply Chain manager he is focused on supply chain optimisation, cost reduction and business improvement.

 As Current Vice Chairman and Director, Past WA Division President and Past Chairman of Future Leaders Group of the Supply Chain and Logistics Association of Australia, Stanley has a strong network within and good understanding of key developments in the Supply Chain and Logistics Management industry.
 Stanley was recognised for his outstanding contribution to the SCL industry in 2010 by being awarded the Future Leaders Award in the Australian Supply Chain and Logistics Awards.